Mr Mike Heffernan – Assistant Headteacher, Director of Sixth Form

 Ms Vicky Brenton – Careers and Transition Manager

 Our first class, purpose built, specialist accommodation, including top quality study facilities, foster a friendly and professional environment where students are valued and treated as adults.
 The Advanced Centre houses Sixth Form only classrooms, two common rooms and a large study area.
 As well as two common rooms, with plenty of bright colourful seating and a kitchen area, the Sixth Form building is equipped with a large study room with ICT facilities for use during students’ free periods.
-Manor Catering make a delivery to the Sixth Form foyer every lunchtime where there is a wide range of delicious food on offer!
+Manor Catering serve a wide variety of fresh food every break and lunchtime from the Hungry Stag Café, located within Sixth Form.

 Information, advice and guidance